Ecommerce Conversion Rate Optimization: The Ultimate Guide

 How fast does your website load?

-If you don’t know the answer to that, you may be missing out on an opportunity to convert more visitors and you should conduct a website audit.
-Here are some facts about page speed, according to Shopify:
+If you don’t know the answer to that, you may be missing out on an opportunity to convert more site visitors.

 • 79% of customers who are dissatisfied with a website’s performance are less likely to buy from that site again